sdcovne/SMatrix/README.md

 ## For which platform is it available?

-While I'm writing SMatrix is available on macOS, Windows and Linux.
+While I'm writing SMatrix is available on macOS and Linux.
 I expect the release of an improved version for Android and iOS.

 #### Why it does calculate adjugate matrix and not inverse matrix?